srest2021/pickup-app/Documentation.md

 ## API Documentation (if applicable)

+Since our app architecture uses Supabase as a BaaS, we do not have a publicly available API.

+However, we do utilize several third-party APIs, listed below, in order to handle caching and get location information for games.

+1. `https://locationiq.com`: this API is necessary for our address autocomplete feature, which repeatedly searches for and presents matching addresses as the user types in an address.
+2. `https://geocode.maps.co`: we query this API in order to get latitude and longitude coordinates for a given address on the backend.
+3. `https://us1-pleased-kangaroo-41719.upstash.io`: we use Upstash Redis to handle caching for chatroom messages and other players' profile information.
+4. `https://api.resend.com/emails`: we use Resend to implement email notifications on friends-only game creation, friend requests, and join requests.
+In order to make this work, we registered the `pickup-app-notifications.com` domain and built an Edge Function on Supabase that posts the body of the desired email to Resend.

 ### 6.1 Endpoints
+None

 ### 6.2 Request and Response Formats
+None

 ### 6.3 Authentication and Authorization
+None

 ## Database Schema